LaravelDaily/Booking-Com-Simulation-Laravel/course/18-search-optimization.md

 // ... much more text
 ```

-There are tools to help you vizualize that, like DataGrip, for example:
+There are tools to help you visualize that, like DataGrip, for example:

 ![](images/datagrip-analyze.png)

-Running the query from the above would show result something like this:
+Running the query from the above would show a result something like this:

 ![](images/datagrip-analyze-result.png)

-But, aside from tools, I want you to understand the actual raw result so you would be able to make decision from it, without any external tools.
+But, aside from tools, I want you to understand the actual raw result so you would be able to decide it, without any external tools.

 The most important to understand is the **cost** number: the bigger cost of the query operation, the slower it is.

-And each operation has its sub-operations, in a tree-like struture.
+And each operation has its sub-operations, in a tree-like structure.

-So I've format it a little bit, removed the "less significant" information, and let's take a look at this:
+So I've formatted it a little bit, removed the "less significant" information, and let's take a look at this:

 ```
 -> Limit: 10 row(s)  (actual time=187.219..187.223 rows=10 loops=1)